piermafrost/GEOCLIM5_sulf/README.md

 * Add checks for axis matching, missing points, invalid runoff and slope, invalid lithology, and physical units.
   Interactively ask the users if error detected (by default).
 * Reorganize the main IO file ('config/IO_CONDITION'), can now add commented (#) and blank lines
-* Standardization of the oceanic temperature input (2 options, "parameteric" or "raw ascii input").
+* Standardization of the oceanic temperature input (2 options, "parametric" or "raw ascii input").
-* Minor code improvements (e.g., Runge-Kutta 4 scheme, biological 13C fractionation formula...)
+* Minor code improvements (eg, Runge-Kutta 4 scheme, biological 13C fractionation formula...)
 * Logarithmic or linear interpolation available for CO2 dimension (default: log)
 * COMBINE (oceanic) restart in concentration instead of molar amount.
 * Implementation of a simplified sulfur cycle (oceanic SO4^2-, sulfide weathering and sulfate-reduction).